Empirical Design in Reinforcement Learning: Dealing with Hyperparameters

 \subsection{Reporting Idealized Performance}

 When we first introduce an algorithm, we may want to know how well it \emph{can} perform, on an environment.
-If it performs poorly on an environment, even with well-tuned hyperparameters for that problem, then there may be an issue with the algorithm.
+If it performs poorly on an environment, even with extensively tuned hyperparameters for that environment, then there may be an issue with the algorithm.
 Further, the algorithm may be conceptually appealing, but have new hyperparameters that have not yet been well-studied.
 If an argument can be made that adaptive algorithms could be developed for these new hyperparameters, then it can be appropriate to evaluate the behavior of the algorithm under nearly-optimal hyperparameter settings.

 Though reporting performance (or behavior) for nearly-optimal hyperparameters is common in reinforcement learning, it has several serious pitfalls that you need to consider if you take this route.
 The first difficulty is that estimating the maximum of a stochastic function is challenging and often requires a very large number of samples.
 In our experiments, this translates to needing many random seeds and significant computational resources.
-The second is that many reinforcement learning algorithms are notoriously sensitive to their hyperparameters and often contain dozens of hyperparameters to tune.
-Finally, we have to be careful about comparing two algorithms under this idealized setting, where hyperparameters are optimized.
+The second is that many reinforcement learning algorithms are notoriously sensitive to their hyperparameters and often contain dozens of hyperparameters to tune---recent algorithms make use of dozens of hyperparameters, not including those for the function approximator \citep{adkins2024a}.
+Finally, we have to be careful about comparing two algorithms under this idealized setting where hyperparameters are optimized.
 If we allow one algorithm to have more hyperparameter settings, then differences in performance can be due to maximizing over more hyperparameter settings rather than differences in the algorithm.
 We discuss these issues in more details below.

 \paragraph{Maximization bias.} Several statistical challenges present themselves when tuning hyperparameters for maximum performance.
 One challenge is \emph{maximization bias}, which is a form of statistical bias that can arise when estimating a quantity of the form $\max_h \CE{G}{h}$.
 In our case, $h$ represents a hyperparameter configuration and $G$ represents the performance of our algorithm for a given configuration.
 Because we do not know $\CE{G}{h}$, the average performance of our algorithm for a given hyperparameter configuration, we estimate it with samples, $\bar{G}_h \approx \CE{G}{h}$.
 Then we estimate $\max_h \CE{G}{h}$ using $\max_h \bar{G}_h$.
 This estimate if prone to maximization bias, because $\mathbb{E}[\max_h \bar{G}_h] \ge \max_h \mathbb{E}[\bar{G}_h] = \max_h \CE{G}{h}$.